 Inspired Teaching Demonstration School is committed to maintaining a drug-free workplace and promoting high standards of employee health and safety.
 Employees may never use, transfer, sell, or possess illegal drugs (which include any controlled substances that have not been lawfully prescribed for the employee by his/her doctor) or drug paraphernalia.
 Employees may not report to work under the influence of illegal drugs or while abusing prescription drugs.
+ITDS recognizes that marijuana has been approved by certain states for recreational, personal, or medical use, though it still remains illegal under federal law.
+As such, marijuana is strictly prohibited from campus, and no employee should be under the influence of marijuana on school grounds or at school events.

 Similarly, employees may not serve, be under the influence of, or drink alcohol while on School grounds.
 From time to time, the School may host a special event where alcohol is served off campus.
-Employees are responsible for behaving in a professional manner and should refrain from becoming intoxicated.
+At such school-hosted events employees are responsible for behaving in a professional manner and should refrain from becoming intoxicated.
 Employees must remember they are representing the School and should ensure they are upholding the School's reputation.